yairm210/Unciv/docs/Modders/Mod-file-structure/3-Map-related-JSON-files.md

 | RGB | [List of 3× Integer](5-Miscellaneous-JSON-files.md#rgb-colors-list) | Gold | RGB color for 'Default' tileset display |
 | uniques | List of Strings | empty | List of [unique abilities](../uniques) this terrain has |
 | civilopediaText | List | empty | See [civilopediaText chapter](5-Miscellaneous-JSON-files.md#civilopedia-text) |

+[^A]: Some names have special meanings. `Grassland` is used as fallback in some cases - e.g. Civilopedia prefers to displays a TerrainFeature on top of it, unless `occursOn` is not empty and does not contain it.
+      `River` is hardcoded to be used to look up a [Stats](../uniques.md#global-uniques) unique to determine the bonuses an actual River provides (remember, rivers live on the edges not as terrain).
+      River should always be a TerrainFeature and have the same uniques the one in the vanilla rulesets has - if you change that, expect surprises.
+[^B]: A base ruleset mod is always expected to provide at least one Land and at least one Water terrain.
+We do not support Land-only or Water-only mods, even if they might be possible to pull off.

 ## TileImprovements.json